-This pan fried potatoes recipe will be an instant family favorite!
-It will remind you of your grandma’s pan fried potatoes!
-You won’t believe just how easy they are to make!
+This Pan Fried Potatoes Recipe will be an instant family favorite.
+It will remind you of your grandma’s pan fried potatoes.
+Easy and delicious side dish.

-Seriously, it really is that easy!
+It really is that easy to make.
 You can season them up just about any way you want to.
-Grab your potatoes and skillet and make up a batch today!
+Grab your potatoes and skillet and make up a batch today.

 Add the potatoes to the boiling water and cook for roughly 20-25 minutes.
 Once the potatoes are fork-tender, you can fry them in a skillet for 5-10 minutes.